 The aim of the HCS is to provide nutritious and affordable food for people/families who are suffering from food poverty.
 This is done via a means-tested membership scheme.

 Residents can sign up for the HCS via a means tested membership process.
 HCS members then have access to all of the produce (fresh, frozen and chilled) that is available in the shop for a donation.
 In addition, on a weekly basis members have the option to collect up to four tins and four packet goods for £2.

 Any resident can come into the shop and purchase the food that is available on the shelves.
 This includes any produce in the fridge or freezer for a non specified donation.

-Food is obtained as surplus (which would otherwise go to waste) from local supermarkets including Sainsburys, Marks & Spencer’s, One-Stop Marfleet and Tesco.
-We also receive donations from churches and other community groups throughout east Hull.
+Food is obtained as surplus (which would otherwise go to waste) from local supermarkets including Sainsburys, Marks & Spencer’s, One-Stop Marfleet, Co-op, Aldi, ASDA and Tesco.
+We also receive donations from churches and other community groups throughout east Yorkshire.

-HCS Members and non-members can access the shop Monday to Friday 9am to 4pm all money received goes to buying tins, packaged food and toiletries for the HCS Members.
+All money received goes to buying tins, package goods and toiletries for the HCS Members.